-Knowing what that detail is and its implications on how you use and care for your enameled cast iron cooking vessels can be key to ensuring their long and useful life.
+Knowing these details and how they affect the use and care of your enameled cast iron cooking vessels can be the key to their long and useful life.

-Along the edges on most enameled cast iron skillets, grill pans, and Dutch ovens are bare cast iron borders.
-Left unseasoned and exposed to moisture for prolonged periods of time, these edges can get rusty.
+There are bare cast iron rims on most enameled cast iron skillets, grill pans and Dutch Ovens.
+If left unseasoned and exposed to moisture for extended periods of time, these rims can rust.

-This is why you should never soak enameled cookware in water, especially for long periods of time.
+Therefore, you should never soak enameled cookware in water, certainly not for a long time.
 “My roommates let my enameled cast iron Dutch oven sit in the sink overnight,” a Redditor wrote, “and now, the exposed cast iron around the rim has some rust on it.”

 For the same reasons, it’s not necessarily a good idea to load your enameled cookware in the dishwasher after every use.
 The prolonged exposure to moisture and the chemical harshness of dishwasher detergent can cause the bare iron along the rim to rust.

 Telling whether that’s the case for your enameled cast iron cooking vessels is easy:

 Take the lids off and observe the color and texture of the rim.
 If it’s dark grey to matte black and has a rough and porous feel when you run your finger through it, that’s probably bare cast iron.

 As a general rule of thumb, all pans and pots with lids tend to have bare iron rims.
 Some skillets or grill pans that don’t will have enameled rims, so they won’t have the problem I’m addressing in this article in the first place.

 One thing that you can do to prevent this—and this is something that you won’t find in every manufacturer’s usage and care instructions—is to season your cast iron pan or pot along the edge.